Upcoming Events

 NMAR Legal Hotline

-The Legal Hotline is direct toll free access to a qualified attorney who can provide information on real estate law and related matters, available only to New Mexico Association of REALTORS members.
-For more in-depth information, click here to download the Legal Hotline Services Overview Flyer.
+The Legal Hotline is direct toll free access to a qualified attorney who can provide information on real estate law and related matters, available only to New Mexico Association of REALTORS® members.

 Ashley Strauss-Martin, Esq.